nostr-protocol/nostr/README.md

 - [ ] It has been tested in the wild
 - [ ] The protocol has a good name
 - [ ] Using public keys as the primary identification method works because we have ways to alias them to readable names
-- [ ] The server recommendation thing works as good as envisaged
+- [-] The server recommendation thing works as good as envisaged
+- [ ] A decent way to upload old notes to a new server that doesn't trigger date mismatch error
+- [ ] A way for notes to prove themselves they existed at a certain date to clients (OpenTimestamps?)

 ### Expected differences from the Twitter experience